International Wrestling Association (1970s): Championships

 The main championship for the company was the IWA Championship.
-Mil Mascaras was the champion, winning it in Savannah, Georgia in 1975.
+Mil Mascaras was the champion, winning it in Savannah, Georgia, in 1975.
 He also defended the championship in Mexico.
 The exact lineage of the title is unknown, but Johnny Powers claims to have held it three times.
 Even after the promotion closed in 1978, Powers defended the title overseas.
 He last defended it against Bulldog Brower in Nigeria in 1982, after which he retired from wrestling.

 The Mongols (Geeto Mongol and Bolo Mongol) were the company's only holders of the IWA Tag Team Championship.
 After Eddie Einhorn left the promotion, The Mongols also left, taking the IWA Tag Team Championship with them to rival Jim Crockett Promotions (JCP) in January 1976.
 In JCP, they were billed as the International Tag Team Champions.

 The IWA North American Championship was the only title in the promotion to officially change hands.
 The first holder of the title was Ox Baker.
 He held the title for less than a year before losing it to Bulldog Brower.

 Female wrestlers also had a title in the promotion, the IWA Women's North American Championship.
 The sole holder of the title was Estelle Molina.

 Rights of Footage

-In 2012, JADAT Sports Inc. bought all the footage of the International Wrestling Association from Ronnie Martinez.
-The International Wrestling Association's tape library is one of the few classic wrestling tape libraries not owned by World Wrestling Entertainment and is one of several classic libraries owned by JADAT Sports Inc. in 2021 JADAT Sports Inc. appointed Stream Go Media LLC as the exclusive distribution agents for the International Wrestling Association, Detroit Big Time Wrestling, SCW and Texas All-Star Wrestling.
-Footage from the International Wrestling Association appear on the streaming service "Wrestling Legends Network" built and operated by Stream Go Media, LLC launched on May 25th 2021 on the Roku platform and on www.WrestlingLegendsNetwork.tv.
+In 2012, JADAT Sports Inc. bought all the footage of the International Wrestling Association from Ron's Son, Jason Martinez.
+The International Wrestling Association's tape library is one of the few classic wrestling tape libraries not owned by World Wrestling Entertainment and is one of several classic libraries owned by JADAT Sports Inc. In 2021 JADAT Sports Inc. appointed Stream Go Media LLC as the exclusive distribution agents for the International Wrestling Association, Detroit Big Time Wrestling, SCW and Texas All-Star Wrestling.
+Footage from the International Wrestling Association appear on the streaming service "Wrestling Legends Network" built and operated by Stream Go Media, LLC launched on May 25, 2021, on the Roku platform and on www.WrestlingLegendsNetwork.tv.